redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 }
 ```

-What we learned today: rust is our friend, and you don't code in rust like you code in other languages; add more customizability without repetition; for the love of god, don't specify everything and the kitchen sink in your variable names.
+What we learned today: rust is our friend; you code differently in rust comparted to other languages; add more customizability without repetition; don't return true if a variable is true or false if it's false... just return the variable; for the love of god, don't specify everything and the kitchen sink in your variable names.

 ### Full code